MichaelCurrin/mkdocs-quickstart/README.md

 [![Sample screenshot](/sample.png)](https://michaelcurrin.github.io/mkdocs-quickstart/)

-This project uses the Read the Docs theme as seen above, but you can switch to the MkDocs default or install another theme.
+This project uses the Read the Docs theme as seen above.
+It comes with MkDocs so you don't need to add to your dependencies.
+But you can switch to the MkDocs default or install and configure another theme.

 ## How to use this project